 11. A person shall be eligible for admission as a Certified Loss Adjuster if they are a Student Member who

-- (i) has shown that they have at least 5 years' experience practising as a loss adjuster in accordance with Article 1; or
+- (i) has shown that they have at least 5 years’ experience practising as a loss adjuster in accordance with Article 1, but not with a firm whose predominant activity accords with Article 1; or

-(ii) has shown that they have at least 3 years' experience practising as a loss adjuster in accordance with Article 1 and hold a professional or academic qualification approved by Council.
+(ii) has shown that they have at least 3 years’ experience practising as a loss adjuster in accordance with Article 1 but not with a firm whose predominant activity accords with Article 1 and hold a professional or academic qualification approved by Council.

 12. Council may elect any person to be an Honorary Member of the Institute subject to that person’s consent and irrespective of whether such person is eligible for admission as a Member of the Institute.
 Such a person shall be deemed to be elected if three-fourths of those present and entitled to vote give their votes in favour.

 13. Any Fellow or Associate who has fully retired from loss adjusting shall be entitled to be enrolled as a Retired Member and may continue to use the distinctive letters applicable to their qualification.
 A Retired Member shall not be eligible for election or appointment to any office of the Institute and shall not be entitled to vote at any General or Extraordinary Meeting or in any election or ballot, and may not use their designatory letters for the purpose of obtaining any form of gainful employment.